ceedee666/modern-abap-curriculum/docs/transactional_app.md

 for the `rating_uuid` field of table `ZRATING`.

 Finally, the field `CreatedBy`, `CreatedAt`, `LastChangedBy`, and `LastChangedAt` should not be editable by the user.
 The field should be filled automatically to always contain the correct information.
 The necessary annotations were added earlier to the `Z_I_Raring` entity.
-To disable manual editing of these fields, they should be set to read only.
+To disable manual editing of these fields, they should be set to read-only.

 The resulting behavior definition is shown below.